-Equipment for all needs: Boasting seven medical alert systems — including in-home, mobile, and even a smartwatch — Medical Guardian can suit all types of people.
+Equipment for all needs: Boasting five medical alert systems — including in-home, mobile, and even a smartwatch — Medical Guardian can suit all types of people.

-Wide detection range: Medical Guardian’s Classic Guardian system has one of the largest detection ranges on the market.
-The activation button can be 1,300 feet away from the base station and still communicate an emergency.
-The system can cover not only the inside of a home, but also gardens and other nearby outdoor spaces.
+Wide detection range: Medical Guardian’s MG Home Cellular system has one of the largest detection ranges on the market.
+The wearable help button can be 1,400 feet away from the base station and still communicate an emergency.
+This is more than adequate for most homes.

-Power outage backup: The base unit features a 32-hour backup battery, which is a great fail-safe in an emergency during a storm or other power issue.
+Power outage backup: Medical Guardian base units feature a 32-hour backup battery, which is a great fail-safe in an emergency during a storm or other power issue.

 Medical Guardian Cons

-Mini Guardian: Medical Guardian’s newest alert, the Mini Guardian, is the company’s most affordable all-in-one mobile solution.
-Designed with discretion in mind, Mini Guardian is half the width of traditional devices.
+Medical Guardian’s newest alert, the MGMini, is the company’s most affordable all-in-one mobile solution.
+Designed with discretion in mind, the Mini Guardian is half the width of traditional devices.
 It’s only slightly taller than a matchbox and less than half the weight of one, coming in at a mere 1.3 ounces.
-Despite its small stature, this sleek cellular system boasts a five-day battery, water resistance, three color choices, two-way talk, and built-in GPS technology that can pinpoint your exact location during an emergency.
+Despite its small stature, this sleek cellular system boasts a five-day rechargeable battery life, water resistance, three color choices, two-way talk, and built-in GPS and Wi-Fi tracking that can pinpoint your exact location during an emergency.

 1 base unit